VSS Daily Opening Script

 • Chair is responsible for securing a speaker to share on the tradition for 5-10 minutes

-Chair reads the tradition synopsis in front of step book (Secretary zoom shares screen of reading)
+• Chair first reads aloud the tradition synopsis in front of step book (Secretary zoom shares screen of reading)

-Chair states " I would like to introduce ________ who will read todays Traditions reading and share on it for 5-10 minutes."
+Chair: I would like to introduce ________ who will read todays Traditions reading and share on it for 5-10 minutes.

-Upon speaker completion, Chair states " thank you ________ for the reading and your share.
-This is now an open meeting to a show of hands, please use your raised hand feature to share and I will call on you"
+Chair: ________ for the reading and your share.
+This is now an open meeting to a show of hands, please use your raised hand feature to share and I will call on you.

 Secretary 'Zoom Share Screen' Daily Reading materials: